About The Red Foundation

 BreedDachshund

-Charlie, a 3 years old male Dachshund available for adoption from The Red Foundation in North Yorkshire
+Daffy, a 12 years old male Dachshund available for adoption from The Red Foundation in North Yorkshire

 The Red Foundation